CodeLouisville/C-Sharp-Weekly-Challenge/Challenges/Week5/README.md

 ## The problem:
 I want to create a simple MVC application that Creates, Reads, Updates, and Deletes employees for our hr department at FakeCo.
-I've started to work on it but have only half way finished it before getting pulled away on another project.
+I've started to work on it but got pulled away to work on another project.
 I would like you to finish it for me.
 (I guess I'm passing the buck?)

 Here's what I've completed: